 A patient excretes 2 L of urine at a pH of 7.4.
 The urine bicarbonate concentration is 5 mEq/L. What is the titratable acid excretion?

 b.
 It is negative 10 mEq.

 C. The urine is already neutral; thus, it contains no acidity that can be titrated.

 Which of the following is an acid load per se or becomes an acid load after metabolism?

-How does the proximal tubule handle filtered bicarbonate?
+How does the proximal tubule handle the majority of the filtered bicarbonate?

 c.
-Bicarbonate is taken up by the tubular cells via antiport with chloride.
+Bicarbonate is taken up by the tubular the cells via antiport with chloride.

 d.
 Bicarbonate combines with a proton in the lumen and is converted to carbon dioxide and water.